Introducing the DofE Certificate of Achievement

-Despite this, since lockdown began, young people all over the UK have shown amazing motivation and commitment to keep their Skills, Volunteering and Physical sections going through DofE With A Difference.
+Despite this, since the outbreak began, young people all over the UK have shown amazing motivation and commitment to keep their Skills, Volunteering and Physical sections going through DofE With A Difference.

 And, through your volunteering, you’ve made a difference in your communities – from shopping for sheltering neighbours and collecting for foodbanks, to entertaining care home residents and making NHS scrubs, face shields and masks.

-But, even though lockdown’s easing, it’s clear the pandemic’s effects will be long-lasting – they’ll especially affect the Expedition section and, if you’re doing your Gold, your residential.
+But, even though lockdown has eased, it’s clear the pandemic’s effects will be long-lasting – they’ll especially affect the Expedition section and, if you’re doing your Gold, your residential.

 For those of you who might not have the chance to do your expedition or residential in coming weeks and months, we want to make sure you get recognised for the massive amount of time, effort and creativity you’ve put into your other sections – you deserve it.

 So, we’ve introduced the DofE Certificate of Achievement, available to any young person who enrols before 31 July 2021 and completes their Skills, Volunteering and Physical sections at Bronze, Silver or Gold.